alpine-gh/Simple-SSE-Relay/README.md

 This is a simple script to establish an SSE relay/server using Node (Docker + TailScale included).

 Although this was made for an n8n workflow (to create a AI agent chat using an SSE Trigger), it can be used for virtually any situation where bidirectional communication is needed and WebSockets aren't supported.
+### Important: You probably shouldn't run this over the open internet, as there is no auth built-in.
+This is intended to be run via TailScale or on your local network.
+The `docker-compose` contains a TailScale sidecar, just uncomment it and add your authkey to use it.

-# How to install
+# How to install (Docker)
 1. Clone/download this repo
 2. `docker compose up -d`

-### Important: You probably shouldn't run this over the open internet, as there is no auth built-in.
-This is intended to be run via TailScale or on your local network, the `docker-compose` contains a commented out TailScale sidecar for your convenience.
+# How to install (Manual)
+1. Clone/download this repo and open it
+2. `node server.js` in your terminal

 # How to use
 ### 1. Start and open a channel using `GET` to `/events/{session_id}`
 - `{session_id}` can be any string you choose.
 (If you open `/events/chat`, a channel called `chat` will be created.)